Free Fitness / Fat Loss / Weight Loss / Exercise Information Resource

 Artificial Sweeteners

-Nowadays, many diabetic people use artificial sweeteners in stead of sugar, believing that they do not significantly raise the blood sugar levels.
-However, mixed reviews prevail on this matter, i.e., when some opine that it is true some believe that it is not true.
-It is therefore advisable to consult with an expert doctor prior to its usage.
+Nowadays, many diabetics use artificial sweeteners instead of sugar, believing that they do not significantly raise blood sugar levels.
+The jury is still out on this debate and it is therefore advisable to consult with a doctor prior to its usage.
+Where possible natural sweeteners such as agave should be used instead.

-In addition, a diabetic should avoid food items such as sugar coated cereals, commercial foods like snack foods, and processed foods including sausage pies and scotch eggs.
+In addition, a diabetic should avoid foods such as sugar coated cereals, commercial foods like snack foods, and processed foods including sausage pies and scotch eggs.

 Also see